ChlodAlejandro/parsoid-document/README.md

 To be fully optimized, this should be implemented as a gadget and loaded through [mw.loader](https://doc.wikimedia.org/mediawiki-core/master/js/#!/api/mw.loader).
 Since the Gadgets extension [does not support ES6](https://phabricator.wikimedia.org/T75714), however, it cannot yet be implemented as one on most wikis.

 ## Usage
-As a developer, insert the following code in the initialization section of your userscript.
+As a developer, insert the following code in the initialization section of your userscript. **This is the only way to use the library on the English Wikipedia, and for most Wikimedia wikis.**
 ```js
 // The "await" is optional, but ensures that the script has loaded and run before proceeding.
 // On the English Wikipedia